usgs/wdfn-blog/README.md

   * You can also add single author attributes for the following: twitter handles (`author_twitter`), github (`author_github`), Google Scholor (`author_gs`), ResearchGate (`author_researchgate`), USGS staff profile (`author_staff`), and email (`author_email`)

-6. Submit a pull request
+6. Commit locally and push as needed, then submit a pull request
-7. Wait for the pull request to get merged (wdfn-updates maintainers will do that), it will then appear on the dev site.
+7. Wait for the pull request to get merged, it will then appear on the dev site.
 8. Submitter is responsible for getting 1 internal peer-review of content (interal reviews can be done on a Google Form).
 Send the reviewer a link to the dev site.
 9. A designated approver must sign off on content based on review response
 10. A designated web content manager will sign-off on if the page is generally fit to be published on a government website (verify the header follows the "Important notes" above, images contain alt/title tags)